14-year-old boy uses legal quirk to run for Vermont governor

 It might be a stretch, though, to call the other candidates traditional politicians.

-Former utility executive Christine Hallquist says her experience and ideas make her the best choice as Vermont’s next governor, but outside Vermont she’s pitching herself as someone who would, if elected, become the nation’s first transgender political candidate.
+Former utility executive Christine Hallquist says her experience and ideas make her the best choice as Vermont’s next governor, but outside Vermont she’s pitching herself as someone who would, if elected, become the nation’s first transgender governor.
 There is also James Ehlers, an environmentalist, Brenda Siegel, a dance festival organizer.

 Last January, two Vermont lawmakers introduced a bill that would require candidates to be registered voters.
 The proposal went nowhere.
 At a recent news conference, Republican Gov. Phil Scott said he thought lawmakers should take a look at who should be able to run for the state’s highest office.

-Note: This story has been corrected to show that, if elected, Christine Hallquist would become the nation’s first transgender governor, not political candidate.